-The first sub-dictionary in our example, and one that appears in all solver applications, is solvers.
-It specifies each linear-solver that is used for each discretised equation; it is emphasised that the term linear-solver refers to the method of number-crunching to solve the set of linear equations, as opposed to application solver which describes the set of equations and algorithms to solve a particular problem.
-The term ‘linear-solver’ is abbreviated to ‘solver’ in much of the following discussion; we hope the context of the term avoids any ambiguity.
+The first sub-dictionary in our example is solvers.
+It specifies each linear-solver that is used for each discretised equation; here, the term linear-solver refers to the method of number-crunching to solve a matrix equation, as opposed to an application solver, such as simpleFoam which describes the entire set of equations and algorithms to solve a particular problem.
+The term ‘linear-solver’ is abbreviated to ‘solver’ in much of what follows; hopefully the context of the term avoids any ambiguity.

-The syntax for each entry within solvers uses a keyword that is the word relating to the variable being solved in the particular equation.
+The syntax for each entry within solvers starts with a keyword that is of the variable being solved in the particular equation.
 For example, icoFoam solves equations for velocity and pressure , hence the entries for U and p.
-The keyword is followed by a dictionary containing the type of solver and the parameters that the solver uses.
-The solver is selected through the solver keyword from the choice in OpenFOAM, listed in Table 4.12.
+The keyword relates to a sub-dictionary containing the type of solver and the parameters that the solver uses.
+The solver is selected through the solver keyword from the options listed below.
 The parameters, including tolerance, relTol, preconditioner, etc. are described in following sections.

 The solvers distinguish between symmetric matrices and asymmetric matrices.
-The symmetry of the matrix depends on the structure of the equation being solved and, while the user may be able to determine this, it is not essential since OpenFOAM will produce an error message to advise the user if an inappropriate solver has been selected, e.g.
+The symmetry of the matrix depends on the terms of the equation being solved, e.g. time derivatives and Laplacian terms form coefficients of a symmetric matrix, whereas an advective derivative introduces asymmetry.
+If the user specifies a symmetric solver for an asymmetric matrix, or vice versa, an error message will be written to advise the user accordingly, e.g.

 Valid asymmetric matrix solvers are :

-The sparse matrix solvers are iterative, i.e. they are based on reducing the equation residual over a succession of solutions.
+The matrices are sparse, meaning they predominately include coefficients of 0, in segregated, decoupled, finite volume numerics.
+Consequently, the solvers are generally iterative, i.e. they are based on reducing the equation residual over successive solutions.
 The residual is ostensibly a measure of the error in the solution so that the smaller it is, the more accurate the solution.
 More precisely, the residual is evaluated by substituting the current solution into the equation and taking the magnitude of the difference between the left and right hand sides; it is also normalised to make it independent of the scale of the problem being analysed.

 Before solving an equation for a particular field, the initial residual is evaluated based on the current values of the field.
 After each solver iteration the residual is re-evaluated.
-The solver stops if either of the following conditions are reached:
+The solver stops if any one of the following conditions are reached: